Book Appointment Now

 Continuous care after returning home ensures optimal long-term outcomes from your orthopedic surgery in Colombia.

-- 2 weeks post-surgery (included in package)
+- 2 weeks post-surgery: video call (included in most care plans)

-- 6 weeks for progress evaluation ($50-75)
+- 6 weeks: progress evaluation ($50-75)

-- 3 months for final assessment ($50-75)
+- 3 months: final assessment ($50-75)

 What Are Your Legal Rights and Protections?